 The first viewpoint was an unassuming space beside the road, with just a railing separating you from the ground and the cliff below.
 Lady luck was on our side, and the rain was called away for at least a few hours.

 A few minutes from the first viewpoint, the second stop also didn’t have much signage.
 But this time, visitors can go down a few flights of steps to a small landing pad closer to the terraces.
 The view is also free of wires that distract you from the view, like the first stop.

 Meanwhile, signage and marker abound in the third viewpoint.
-There was also a few souvenir in the other side and there was even an elderly Igorot waiting for tourists.
+There were also a few souvenirs on the other side and there was even an elderly Igorot waiting for tourists.
 You can make a small donation in exchange for the pictures taken with him.
-Conveniently, you can sit by the concrete edge and just let the beauty of the scenery sink in.
+Conveniently, you can sit on the concrete edge and just let the beauty of the scenery sink in.

 Our melancholy moment was cut short by the drizzle.
 It was nature’s way of telling us to get a move on.
 Upon reaching the main viewpoint, the adage “save the best for last” popped into my mind.
 It definitely earned its name because by far it was the grandest among the four.

 Grandest in the sense that it was the most modern, with a large balcony set on concrete legs with a few souvenir stalls on it and a stairway leading you down to the foot of the terraces.
 Other souvenir stalls can also be found on the roadside near the main viewpoint.

 Waiting for the tourists were also five elderly Ifugao women, who’ll delightedly take you up on the offer to say “wacky wacky” repeatedly while striking a pose in one corner of the viewpoint.
 This spot also offers you a seemingly endless view of the terraces stretching out until the Poblacion.
 Our guide even quipped that we can trek along the paddies and come out right near the town.